Why HNIs Are Moving Their Wealth to Dubai in 2026

 Table of Contents

-Something has shifted in the way the world's wealthy move money.
+Something has shifted in the way the world's wealthy move their money.
 It's not dramatic.
 There are no announcements.
-Dubai Land Department in 2024 recorded transactions of AED 407 billion, which no one could have expected three years earlier.
+Dubai Land Department in 2024 recorded transactions of AED 407 billion, an unexpected figure three years ago.
 Knight Frank's 2025 Wealth Report has ranked Dubai as the world's fastest-growing UHNW city for the third consecutive year.
-All the conversations I have been having with business families from India, a fund manager relocating from London, or a tech founder moving out of Singapore, all ask the same question: Is Dubai the next option?
+Everyone I have spoken with - business families from India, fund managers relocating from London, tech founders moving out of Singapore - asks the same question, Is Dubai the next big option?
 The short answer is yes.
-This piece is my attempt to lay out, without marketing language, exactly why Dubai has become the default relocation choice for HNIs in 2026, what's driving it, and what the decision actually looks like on the ground.
+This piece is my attempt to lay out, without marketing language, exactly why Dubai has become the default relocation choice for HNIs in 2026, what's driving it, and “what the decision” actually looks like on the ground.

 The Push Factors Nobody Is Talking About Loudly Enough